Emmankoko/Open_source_reports/GSOC/gsoc.md

 #### KERNEL WORK

-- imported the direct CoDel implementation which is open sourced into [sys/altq/altq_codel.c](https://github.com/Emmankoko/altq_refactoring_gsoc/blob/altq_codel/sys/altq/altq_codel.c) file. added the corresponding header file to use both external internal declarations.
+- imported the direct CoDel implementation which is open sourced into [sys/altq/altq_codel.c](https://github.com/Emmankoko/altq_refactoring_gsoc/blob/altq_codel/sys/altq/altq_codel.c) file. added the corresponding header file to use both external and internal declarations.

 - refactored the code to use NetBSD components, tools, functions, types etc that semantically agree with the previously implemented scheme.

-- in the [codel header](https://github.com/Emmankoko/altq_refactoring_gsoc/blob/altq_codel/sys/altq/altq_codel.h) file, I included IOCLT calls for use from userland and also removed userland useful structs from KERNEL declaration blocks.
+- in the [codel header](https://github.com/Emmankoko/altq_refactoring_gsoc/blob/altq_codel/sys/altq/altq_codel.h) file, I included IOCTL calls for use from userland and also removed userland useful structs from KERNEL declaration blocks.

 - implemented device interface(open, close, and ioctl functions) in the implementation API as the driect kernel-userland communication to configure parameters, fetch statistics, attach and detach to interface, etc.

-- introduced CoDel flags to be used on other schedulars and also inthe userland.
+- introduced CoDel flags to be used on other schedulars and also in the userland.

 #### USERLAND WORK